great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 - Go to the [Expectations Gallery](https://greatexpectations.io/expectations) and experiment with other Expectations.

-- If you're ready to start using {GxData.product_name} with your own data, the [Set up a GX environment](/core/installation_and_setup/install_gx.md) documentation provides a more comprehensive guide to setting up GX to work with specific data formats and environments.
+- If you're ready to start using GX Core with your own data, the [Set up a GX environment](/core/installation_and_setup/install_gx.md) documentation provides a more comprehensive guide to setting up GX to work with specific data formats and environments.

 - <GxCloudAdvert/>